FaustCelaj/Horiseon-Accessibility-Improvements/README.md

 This project helped me as a developer understand the importance of semantic HTML structure not only for accessibility and search engine performance but also as a user reading the code - it's much easier to follow along and understand what I am editing.

-You can view the [live page here].
+You can view the [live page here](https://faustcelaj.github.io/Horiseon-Accessibility-Improvements).

 ## Changes